asbjornu/bitbear.org/music/legacy/_posts/1996-02-01-cant-move-that-block.md

 ---

 This unconventional 3-channel [chiptune] was created with Scream Tracker 3 on
 {% date %}.
-Shared and published, not for pride, but for brevity.
+Shared and published, not for pride, but for completeness.

 <!--more-->